 Brexit will happen.
 On my birthday, January 31st, we will officially have left the EU.
-With the majority that the Government now has there is a real danger that a no-deal Brexit will happen at the end of the year.
-Of course, the Brexit process will not then be finished; the pain and division will go on for years.
+With the majority the Government now has there is a real danger that a no-deal Brexit will happen at the end of the year.
+Of course, the Brexit process will still not be finished; the pain and division will go on for years.

 Zadie Smith is excellent here on the travails of ‘cultural appropriation’ and claims to cultural authenticity.
 This is typically Zadie Smith, with intelligence and sensitivity underlying a fiercely intimate and individual approach to reading.
 Categorize your reader at your peril.